Please click here for more information about course accreditation

 Anyone 18 or over and studying our Zoo Animal Care Course is eligible for ZSL (Zoological Society of London) Fellowship.

-The Zoo Course: Animal Care, Behaviour and Welfare is relevant for working in zoos or as a zoo keeper, or working in a voluntary or paid capacity looking for wildlife in captivity in safari parks, zoos etc.
+The Zookeeper Diploma Course: Animal Care, Behaviour and Welfare is relevant for working in zoos or as a zoo keeper, or working in a voluntary or paid capacity looking for wildlife in captivity in safari parks, zoos etc.

 Learn about care, behaviour, psychology, enrichment, welfare, conservation, rescue & rehabilitation of wildlife in captive animal environments.